willnjl/willnjl/README.md

 I relocated to the Isle of Man in May 2022 to support my partner's role with the Manx Wildlife Trust and have been hybrid working since then.

-My hobbies include music, playing sports and learning new programming languages.
+When not at work I love music 🎛️, the great outdoors 🥾 , playing sport 🏉 and learning new programming languages 🤓.

 ## 🏢 Current Role
 **Lead Dev** @ [FifteenTen](fifteenten.co.uk)